jcaldeira-iot/IoT-For-Beginners-Micropython-V2/3-transport/lessons/11-store-location-data/README.md

     Install the packages from this file.

-1. In the `__init__.py` file for the `iot-hub-trigger`, replace all the content with the following code snippets:
+1. In the `function_app.py` file for the `gps-trigger`, all the following imports:

     ```python
-    from typing import List
-    import logging
-    import azure.functions as func
-    import json
     import os
     import uuid
     from azure.storage.blob import BlobServiceClient, PublicAccess
     ```

-    The `json` system module will be used to read and write JSON, the `os` system module will be used to read the connection string, the `uuid` system module will be used to generate a unique ID for the GPS reading.
+    The `os` system module will be used to read the connection string, the `uuid` system module will be used to generate a unique ID for the GPS reading.

     The `azure.storage.blob` package contains the Python SDK to work with blob storage.

-1. After add the following helper function:
+1. After imports and before `app = func.FunctionApp()` add the following helper method:

     ```python
     def get_or_create_container(name):